infor-design/enterprise/docs/PUBLISH.md

     - `npm run release:rc` - release candidate normally the final testing branch before the release
     - `npm run release:final` - the release itself
     - **Always** verify the release version when the script asks.
 You MAY have to use a different release-it command than what we provide with the NPM script.
-1. Deploy the demo app for the semver

 For a final release, finish with: